ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

      }
 }
 ```
-The above code, first makes sure the Light Bulb is OFF and then it falls into an infinite loop, the `BrainpadLoop()`.
+The above code, first makes sure the Light Bulb is OFF and then it falls into an infinite loop, called the `BrainpadLoop()`.
 However, this program still has an operational bug.
 Run the program and test it.
 The green light will be off when the program runs and then once the LEFT button is pressed the green light will turn on.
 That is all good so far, but when the button is released, the green light stays on.
 Can you guess why?
 Try stepping in the code to see what happens when the button is pressed and when it is not pressed.

 Computers are strict at following orders.
 In the previous examples, the Light Bulb never turned off because we actually never told the program to turn the green light off.
 This means we have to tell the program to turn the light on when the button is pressed and we also have to tell it to turn the light off when the button is not pressed